-For families that are planning to home pet a dog, you have to understand that it is a different way of adding another family member.
+For families planning to home-pet a dog, you have to understand that adding another family member is a different way.
 It adds up to your responsibility financially, emotionally, and physically.

-It is sad to know that some first-time owners often fail to recognize the essential factors of becoming a dog-owner before they consider adopting one.
-As caught by surprise at how challenging it is to have a family dog, they return the dog to the shelter (or pass on to a new owner).
-And worst is that the dog will live all his life in a dog tie or cage.
+It is sad to know that some first-time owners often fail to recognize the essential factors of becoming a dog owner before they consider adopting one.
+Surprised at how challenging it is to have a family dog, they return the dog to the shelter (or pass it on to a new owner).
+And worst is that the dog will live in a dog tie or cage all his life.

 You need the necessary information and knowledge on different ways to look (and train) a dog before adding it to your family.
 A responsible owner would not stop merely by supplying them with food and water.
 It often involves providing their wants and needs for them to be nourished physically and emotionally.